MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepRequestStateStore.md

 ## DESCRIPTION

-Use this cmdlet to get a task sequence step object for one or more instances of the **Apply Network Settings** step.
+Use this cmdlet to get a task sequence step object for one or more instances of the **Request State Store** step.
 You can use this object to:

-- Remove the step from a task sequence with [Remove-CMTSStepApplyNetworkSetting](Remove-CMTSStepApplyNetworkSetting.md)
+- Remove the step from a task sequence with [Remove-CMTSStepRequestStateStore](Remove-CMTSStepRequestStateStore.md)
 - Copy the step to another task sequence with [Add-CMTaskSequenceStep](Add-CMTaskSequenceStep.md)

-For more information on this step, see [About task sequence steps: Apply Network Settings](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_ApplyNetworkSettings).
+For more information on this step, see [About task sequence steps: Request State Store](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_RequestStateStore).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).